A business transformation plan is an essential part of implementing change in any business space.

 Some of the more essential points they cover include identifying a strategy and vision then aligning people, process, and plans to meet those goals.
 However, big or small the transformation plan, it changes the way a company does business.
 It’s essential to ensure all affected members of the company are on board.
 From the CEO to the most base-level employee, it’s crucial to keep everyone informed and on board each step of the way.

-Carla shares the best way to utilize a BTM team and build out the best plan of success, including building a long-term and short-term strategy, understanding a clear vision, and setting goals and objectives.
+Carla shares the best way to use a business transformation team and build out the best plan of success, including building a long-term and short-term strategy, understanding a clear vision, and setting goals and objectives.

 John Kackley is a senior manager and program manager at Centric Chicago.